Mountain Leader training course

 We do a 3-day, 2-night expedition.
 A lot of providers only do one-night wild camp.
 We have found that investing our time in your course and doing two nights camping expedition enables you to learn vastly more.
 The feedback from our clients is always how beneficial this has been for them.

-Our course accommodation is usually Windermere YHA, this is near Ambleside.
-This is a great building in lovely grounds in the centre of the Lake District.
+It is part of Great Tower Scout and is a great building in lovely grounds just south of Bowness on Windermere.
 It’s a brilliant comfortable venue for our Mountain Leader training courses.

 All our staff are highly qualified (MIC or MIA) and have many years’ experience of running ML courses as well as working with a wide variety of groups, clients and young people in the outdoors.